 This constant affirmation breeds self-confidence and a love of learning.
 Children do not need tangible rewards such as stickers.
 Montessori children develop a natural appetite to learn and delight in his/her own accomplishments is sufficient reward.

-How this works in the Elementary Program: The elementary children are challenged by a wide variety of interrelated learning.
-The goal is to foster independence, responsibility and follow-through, competence, problem-solving skills, the ability to work cooperatively within a group and follow the spark of intellectual inquisitiveness and mastery of academic skills kindled in their primary years.
-Self-correcting, hands-on Montessori materials continue to allow students to take charge of their own learning and make sense of increasingly complex concepts as they bridge from concrete learning to working in the abstract.
+As children move into their kindergarten year they are kept challenged to meet their personal potential.
+The goal is to foster independence, responsibility and follow-through, competence, problem-solving skills, the ability to work cooperatively within a group and follow the spark of intellectual inquisitiveness and mastery of academic skills kindled in their preschool years.
+Self-correcting, hands-on Montessori materials continue to allow students to take charge of their own learning and make sense of increasingly complex concepts as they begin to bridge from concrete learning to working in the abstract.

 “The goal of early childhood education should not be to fill a child with facts from a set course, but rather to cultivate his own natural desire to learn.”